-Facebook parent Meta Q3 revenue, profit decline
+Facebook parent Meta’s revenue, profit decline amid ad slump

-Facebook parent Meta on Wednesday reported that its revenue declined for a second consecutive quarter, hurt by falling advertising revenue amid competition from the wildly popular video app TikTok.
+Facebook parent Meta on Wednesday reported that its revenue declined for a second consecutive quarter, hurt by falling advertising sales as it faces competition from TikTok’s wildly popular video app.

-The quarter’s weak results raised fresh questions about whether Meta’s plans to spend $10 billion a year on the metaverse — a concept that doesn’t quite exist yet and possibly never will — is prudent.
+The quarter’s weak results raised fresh questions about whether Meta’s plans to spend $10 billion a year on the metaverse — a concept that doesn’t quite exist yet and possibly never will — is prudent while its main source of revenue is faltering.

+The quarterly results from Meta Platforms Inc. sent its stock tumbling 19% in after-hours trading to $105.20.
+If the sell-off holds through Thursday’s regular trading day, it will be the lowest it’s been since 2016.
+The stock closed Wednesday down 61% for the year.

 Meta’s disappointing results followed weak earnings reports from Google parent Alphabet Inc. and Microsoft this week.
 The Menlo Park, California, company earned $4.4 billion, or $1.64 per share, in the three month period that ended Sept.
 30. That’s down 52% from, $9.19 billion, or $3.22 per share, in the same period a year earlier.